 A Day in the Life: Job Coach

 Hi, my name is Mike Llewellyn.
-I work in the areas of Merthyr Tydfil, Blaenau Gwent, South Powys and the Cynon Valley (Rhondda Cynon Taff).
-Here I work as a Job Coach alongside Michael Stephenson who is an Employment Training Coordinator for the Engage to Change project through Elite Supported Employment Ltd.
+I work in the areas of Merthyr Tydfil, Blaenau Gwent, South Powys and the Cynon Valley (Rhondda Cynon Taf).
+Here I work as a Job Coach alongside Michael Stephenson who is an Employment Training Coordinator for the Engage to Change project through ELITE Supported Employment Ltd.

 Together we help young people between the ages of 16-25 with a learning disability and/or autism to gain paid employment.
 We support young people all through their journey, helping to build confidence, learn skills and complete tasks to gain independence in their work.
 As every young person is individual we take to time understand what they need and help them achieve their goal of paid employment.